lf-lang/embedded-lab/docs/src/Instructors.md

 ## The Ramp used for the Hill Climb
 Build instructions for a ramp to use with the [Hill Climb](Hill.html) exercise will be posted here soon.
 The robots are very light-weight, however, so even a very flimsy ramp constructed using cardboard will probably do.

+## Solutions
+We can provide access to solutions of the lab exercises upon request.
+Please contact `eal` `at` `berkeley.edu` to place an inquiry.